criccomini/collected-scripts/README.md

 GOODREADS_USER_ID=...
 ```

 `GOODREADS_KEY` must be set to your Goodreads API key.
 Click [here](https://www.goodreads.com/api/keys) to get one.
-Click on your account details to find your Goodreads user ID; it's the number in the URL (https://www.goodreads.com/user/show/<your ID>-foo-bar-baz).
+Click on your account details to find your Goodreads user ID; it's the number in the URL (https://www.goodreads.com/user/show/&gt;your_id&lt;-foo-bar-baz).

 ## Templates